AussieDavo/SharePointHealthReport/README.md

 # SharePointHealthReport
 SharePoint Server Health Report

+This PowerShell script runs from a single SharePoint server, it collects information from the entire SharePoint Farm and sends the report via email.

+Script run time: 30 seconds (on average)

+Compatibility: SharePoint 2016 and 2013 (not yet tested on earlier versions onf SharePoint)

 - IIS Application Pool Status
 - IIS Web Site Status
   - Includes certificate bindings with expiry dates